 Overview of the Rheingau & Rhineland Palatinate

 Apart from the wine, there's also a multitude of monasteries, castles and palaces in both regions, which blend beautifully into the picturesque landscape.
-Vineyards in the region were established by monks and they had a reputation for producing premium vintages.
+Vineyards in these regions were established by monks and they had a reputation for producing premium vintages.

-You will discover countless wine villages and stately estates where you can sample some of Germany's most renowned wines, as well as enjoy visits to a wealth of historical landmarks that will introduce you to the regions' culture.
+You will discover countless wine villages and stately estates where you can sample some of Germany's most renowned wines.

 There are numerous hiking and cycling trails for those who want to experience the stunning and verdant countryside, and great opportunities to visit some of the region's charming villages on the way.